 - an excellent preparation for graduate school

-- an opportunity to explore in greater depth a topic discovered through non-Women's Studies coursework
+- an opportunity to explore in greater depth a topic discovered through non-Gender, Sexuality and Feminist Studies coursework

 - a means for studying issues in women's studies that is not addressed through course offerings at Duke